yale-nlp/yale-nlp.github.io/_pages/home.md

     <li>Evaluation and science of language models</li>
     <li>Language modeling and representation learning for complex document-level tasks and long sequences</li>
     <li>Multi-document and extreme multi-document language processing</li>
-    <li>Robust and truthworthy methods for generation and summarization</li>
+    <li>Robust and trustworthy methods for generation and summarization</li>
     <li>Applications to scientific text</li>
   </ul>